 When an employee resigns, they are generally required to give their employer a notice period.
 During this time, their employment continues as usual, with entitlements to salary, benefits, and leave accruals remaining intact.
-However, employers have some flexibility in managing this period.
+However, employers have some flexibility in how they manage this period.

 Before making any decisions, employers should review the terms of any applicable award, registered agreement, or employment contract.

-In this article, we’ll clarify the key differences between pay in lieu of notice and gardening leave, and outline employers’ obligations for each option.
+In this article, we’ll clarify the key differences between pay in lieu of notice and gardening leave, outline the payroll and tax treatment for each, and help you work out which option is right for your situation.

 Managing the Notice Period